 Response 4: There have been a lot of arguments over the years about whether damage to personal property during transportation on a vehicle was properly described as "vehicle damage."
 But even if that question is resolved to your satisfaction, there are a lot of things that can happen to property in transit which are not included within the list of perils for personal property under the HO3.
 I would recommend that your client purchases some sort of open perils coverage.

-This question was originally submitted by an agent through the VU’s Ask an Expert Service, with responses curated from multiple VU faculty members.
+This question was originally submitted by an agent through the Big “I" Virtual University's (VU) Ask an Expert service, with responses curated from multiple VU faculty members.
 Answers to other coverage questions are available on the VU website.
 If you need help accessing the website, request login information.